Skip to next element

 FAQ

-4. Can I use an emergency blanket in very hot weather?
+Can I use an emergency blanket to cook food?

 Share this article